• Skip to primary navigation

 1. Only brine if the breast is not injected and not pre-brined.
 Warning: NEVER BRINE A PREVIOUSLY BRINED OR INJECTED TURKEY BREAST

-2. Do not add the salt to the rub if you brine or the breast was injected.
+2. Do not add salt to the rub if you brine the breast.

 3. The brine can be modified for other flavors.
-See the post for some suggestions.
+Please take a look at the post for some suggestions.

 4. A quick salt note.
-1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.
+1 teaspoon table salt = 1 ยผ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.

-5. To do this right, you need to check the grill surface temperature with a surface thermometer and use an instant-read thermometer to determine the endpoint.
-Do not try this without both of those thermometers.
+5. To do this correctly, you need to check the grill surface temperature with a surface thermometer and use an instant-read thermometer to determine the endpoint.
+Do not try this without both.

-6. Remember, the minimum safe internal temperature for turkey is 165° in the thickest part of the breast.
-I check 3-4 points before removal.
+6. Remember, the minimum safe internal temperature for turkey is 165ยฐ in the thickest part of the breast.

 To adjust the recipe size: